 Signs and Symptoms of Depression

 Depression is as individual as any other mental health diagnosis.
-The signs and symptoms change from person to person, but some symptoms are universal signs.
+The signs and symptoms change from person to person, but some are universal.

-- Sadness, irritability, and/or unexplained exhaustion that lasts for more than 2 weeks
+- Sadness, irritability, or unexplained exhaustion that lasts for more than 2 weeks

 - Loss of interest in things once enjoyed